 Lyhour explained his excitement when he knew the school screening was coming to his school.
 He described thinking that maybe there was a new solution for his vision problem.
 “My life became happy again imagining that maybe I don’t have to spend my whole life not being able to see well,” he smiled.

 “Today is one of the best days of my life.
 I can’t explain how I feel.
 I only have a wait a few more weeks now until my new glasses arrive and then my life will change forever.
 I’m so happy and excited.
 My sister wears glasses and is at university.
 I have always wanted glasses that help me see well, so I can join my sister at university after I leave school.
 Now I know my dreams will come true.
 Thank you so much for coming to my school,” Lyhour beamed.

 The project in Cambodia has been designed with sustainable strategies and is delivering eye care in a comprehensive and effective way.

-In providing capacity building in eye health screening, training has been conducted for 25 teachers from 15 schools in Phnom Penh as well as 10 Ministry of Education, Youth and Sport (MoEYS) School Health Department staff.
-Eye screening programs are developing in 3 schools.
-This will enable trained staff to be aware of eye problems and recognise them in students, teachers and staff.
+In providing capacity building in eye health screening, training has been conducted for 25 teachers from 15 schools in Phnom Penh, as well as for 10 staff members at the Ministry of Education, Youth and Sport (MoEYS) School Health Department.
+Eye screening programs are developing in three schools.
+This will enable trained staff to be aware of eye problems and recognize them in students, teachers and staff.
 They now have the capacity to be involved in screening activities and refer students to appropriate services.

 This activity is in line with the action plan of the National Program for Eye Health/Ministry of Health to prevent blindness from refractive errors and provide low-vision services through routine screening of school children at secondary and high school levels.
 The model of screening developed with the MoEYS and teachers in this project can be used in other areas of Cambodia to meet the goals of the National Plan for the Prevention of Blindness.